How to Adapt to Google Algorithm Updates (Without Losing Sleep)

 What Won’t Work (Save Your Time)

-I’ve seen teams waste months on tactics that never move the needle:
+I’ve seen teams waste months on tactics that never move the needle in 2026:

 Deleting underperforming pages.
 Unless they’re spam or thin content, removal often hurts topical authority.
 Improve them instead.
-Google’s E-E-A-T guidelines emphasize depth across topics, not just individual page quality.
+Google’s E-E-A-T evaluation now weighs domain-level authority metrics more heavily against individual page-level signals.

 Building more backlinks.
-The December 2025 update focused on content quality and user experience, not link profiles.
+The March 2026 core update focused on content quality and information gain, not link profiles.
 Backlinks still matter for authority, but they won’t save poorly differentiated content.
+Winners had original data, expert authors, and genuine experience signals-not more links.

 Obsessing over individual keywords.
-If Reddit dominates your target keyword and users prefer community discussions over blog posts, you’re not going to out-rank Reddit by tweaking your meta description.
+If Generative UI builds a custom dashboard that answers a query without clicking, you’re not going to out-rank an interactive Google widget by tweaking your meta description.

 Measuring What Actually Matters (Beyond Traffic)